-Grant Round Location Number and Type of Beneficiaries Partners RAI Kratie Beneficiaries: Mobile, Migrant and Static Population seeking malaria diagnosis and treatment at various levels in Kratie Province (Tier 1).
-200 Pf cases/ patients expected to benefit from treatment, conducting interviews and mapping of patients homes for creating a surveillance system of drug resistant parasites (target estimated for 2014 by the baseline of 550 cases in 2012 with a 50% decrease from 2012 to 2013) In collaboration with the Regional Artemisinin Initiative partners CNM, IPC and LSHTM, PDF established the Early Warning System in Snuol and Ksim HC, Kratie Provincial hospital and Snul RH.
-PFD staff has trained 17 health staff from the two collaborating HCs and the Kratie Referral Hospital (RH); 15 MMW/VMW, 4 private providers on how to collect and transport blood samples to IPC Lab in Phnom Penh.
-Since the beginning of the project, PFD Kratie staff has sent 41 blood samples to IPC for molecular analysis (this target was planned as 570; however, the late initiation of the project and the lack of Pf positive cases is the reason for underachievement) National Malaria Control Program (CNM) LSHTM, Institute Pasteur du Cambodge (IPC) Snuol and Khsim HCs; Kratie PH
+Beneficiaries: Mobile, Migrant and Static Population seeking malaria diagnosis and treatment at various levels in Kratie Province (Tier 1).
+National Malaria Control Program (CNM) 200 Pf cases/ patients expected to benefit from treatment, conducting interviews and mapping of patients homes for creating a surveillance system of drug resistant parasites (target estimated for 2014 by the baseline of 550 cases in 2012 with a 50% decrease from 2012 to 2013) LSHTM, Institute Pasteur du Cambodge (IPC) RAI Kratie In collaboration with the Regional Artemisinin Initiative partners CNM, IPC and LSHTM, PDF established the Early Warning System in Snuol and Ksim HC, Kratie Provincial hospital and Snul RH.
+Snuol and Khsim HCs; Kratie PH PFD staff has trained 17 health staff from the two collaborating HCs and the Kratie Referral Hospital (RH); 15 MMW/VMW, 4 private providers on how to collect and transport blood samples to IPC Lab in Phnom Penh.
+Since the beginning of the project, PFD Kratie staff has sent 41 blood samples to IPC for molecular analysis (this target was planned as 570; however, the late initiation of the project and the lack of Pf positive cases is the reason for underachievement)